heyjumanji/Zeppelinbot-Setup-Guide/README.md

 > [!NOTE]
-> We are on development of new website & we will transfer the Zeppelin to the new website with more information and better resources of the guide. thank you so much for supporting and giving it 10 stars! <3
+> We are currently in the process of developing a new website, and as part of this endeavor, we intend to migrate the Zeppelin GitHub guide repository.
+The new website will offer enhanced information and improved resources in relation to the guide.
+We sincerely appreciate your support and the generous rating of 10 stars.
+Thank you for your encouragement!

 ![Banner](Assets/ZeppelinBot.png)
 # Introduction